elasticio/elasticio.github.io/content/_components/exact-online/index.md

 Here are the credentials necessary to authenticate the component with the Exact Online API:

-*   `Your Exact Online Division` - This is your division number
+*   `Your Exact Online Division` - This is your division number.
 *   `Application Client Id` - Here should be the OAuth client Id (`client dev`).
 More about how to obtain your OAuth credentials check below.
 *   `Application Client Secret` - Here should be your OAuth secret (`client secret`).
 *   `Location of the root of the OData API` - The default is `/api/v1`.
 If not value is provided the default will be used.
-*   `Print OAuth Token` - for debugging purposes
+*   `Print OAuth Token` - for debugging purposes.

 Information about how to retrieve OAuth keys is described in the [Register an app](https://support.exactonline.com/community/s/knowledge-base#All-All-DNO-Process-appcenter-eol-appcenter-dev-registerapp-p) document.